Restless Legs Syndrome Treatment Questions and Answers

 – Using heat or cold

 Medical treatments may include:

 – Vibrating pad

-If you are experiencing restless legs syndrome, come to Koala® Center for Sleep & TMJ Disorders for diagnosis and treatment.
-To provide care for as many people as possible, Koala® Center for Sleep & TMJ Disorders has convenient locations near you in Bloomington, IL; Peoria – Dunlop, IL; Lafayette, IN; Mishawaka, IN; Kansas City, MO; Columbia, MO; Wausau, WI; and El Paso, TX.
-To find out which Koala® Center for Sleep & TMJ Disorders is closest to you, visit our Locations page!
+If you are experiencing restless legs syndrome, come to Koala® Center For Sleep & TMJ Disorders for diagnosis and treatment.
+To provide care for as many people as possible, Koala® Center For Sleep & TMJ Disorders has convenient locations near you in Bloomington, IL; Peoria – Dunlop, IL; Mishawaka, IN; Kansas City, MO; Columbia, MO; Wausau, WI; and El Paso, TX.
+To find out which Koala® Center For Sleep & TMJ Disorders is closest to you, visit our Locations page!
 We look forward to serving you!

 ▸ Sleep Apnea